wcyjoyce/interview-cake/008_balancedbinarytree.md

-**Write a method to see if a binary tree is "_superbalanced_" (a new tree property we just made up).**

-A tree is "superbalanced" if the difference between the depths of any two leaf nodes (a tree node with no children) is no greater than one:
+**Write a method to see if a binary tree is "_superbalanced_" – a tree is "superbalanced" if the difference between the depths of any two leaf nodes (a tree node with no children) is no greater than one.**

 Here's a sample binary tree node class:
 ```